EHVAG/demostatistics-generator/README.md

 # demostatistics-generator
 Generates some statistics for CS:GO demos.

 This project was mainly made as an example for [demoinfo-public](https://github.com/moritzuehling/demoinfo-public).
 If you want to want an entry-code how demoinfo-public should be used, look at [the `Main()`-method](https://github.com/moritzuehling/demostatistics-generator/blob/master/StatisticsGenerator/Program.cs).
+If you think that this code is waaaay to long for what it does look at the [version where I stripped it of the boilerplate](https://github.com/moritzuehling/demostatistics-generator/blob/master/StatisticsGenerator/MainClassSmall.cs).

 I tried to document everything.
 If you have useage-questions you can post them here as an issue!